Sex & Relationship Therapy

-I provide individual and couples therapy to adults focused on issues related to sexuality.
+I provide individual and couples therapy to adults focused on issues related to sexuality and relationships.
 Areas of expertise include:

 • Anxiety or emotional discomfort with sex